Utsira, Norway: Your Ultimate Guide to This Enchanting Island

 Shelley

-6 thoughts on “Utsira Norway: Your Ultimate Guide to This Intriguing Island”
+6 thoughts on “Utsira, Norway: Your Ultimate Guide to This Enchanting Island”

 1. A lovely post about a lovely place!
 I’ve been to the Oslo area, but not Utsira.
 I’d love to visit there and stay at the lighthouse.
 Thanks for sharing, Michelle!